West Bengal State Electricity Distribution Company Limited

-West Bengal State Electricity Distribution Company Limited (WBSEDCL) is a wholly owned enterprise of Government of West Bengal, established in 2007 as one of the two successors of West Bengal State Electricity Board, and is responsible for providing power to 96% of West Bengal with a customer base of more than 2.2 crore across the state.
-The company has achieved a profit of ₹95.13 crore (PAT) in the fiscal year 2010–11.
+West Bengal State Electricity Distribution Company Limited (WBSEDCL) is a wholly owned enterprise of Government of West Bengal, established in 2007 as one of the two successors of West Bengal State Electricity Board (WBSEB), and is responsible for providing power to 96% of West Bengal with a customer base of more than 2.2 crore across the state.

-It states its Vision 'To Be The Best Power Utility In India In Terms Of Customer Service, Efficiency And Financial Viability' while its Mission to "Supply Uninterrupted and Quality Power to All.
+It states its vision "to be the best power utility in India in terms of customer service, efficient, and financial viability" while its mission to "supply uninterrupted and quality power to all."

 It is expanding the range and quantity of uninterrupted electric supply in the remote villages in rapid speed.

 History

-The Government of West Bengal unbundled the erstwhile West Bengal State Electricity Board (WBSEB) into two companies viz., West Bengal State Electricity Distribution Company Limited (WBSEDCL) and West Bengal State Electricity Transmission Company Limited (WBSETCL).
+The Government of West Bengal unbundled the erstwhile West Bengal State Electricity Board (WBSEB) into two companies: West Bengal State Electricity Distribution Company Limited (WBSEDCL) and West Bengal State Electricity Transmission Company Limited (WBSETCL).
 The main business of WBSEDCL is distribution and hydro generation of electricity.
-It is also the Nodal Agency of the Government of West Bengal for undertaking the Rural Electrification task in the State with the objective of providing access to electricity to all rural households in the state in line with the National Rural Electrification Policy.
+It is also the nodal agency of the Government of West Bengal for undertaking the Rural Electrification task in the State with the objective of providing access to electricity to all rural households in the state in line with the National Rural Electrification Policy.
 After the successful implementation of the Purulia Pumped Storage Project in the 10th Plan period with a capacity of 900 MW hydel power, the company has taken up the ambitious plan of implementing the Turga Pumped Storage Project in the 13th Plan period with an installed capacity of 4 x 250 MW.

+Recruitment

+WBSEDCL recruits its officers and employees through various competitive examinations, including the Graduate Aptitude Test in Engineering (GATE) and other recruitment examinations conducted by the corporation.
+Class I or Group A officers of the technical cadre are primarily recruited through the GATE examination, while officers of the finance cadre are appointed through separate examinations conducted by WBSEDCL.

+Training

+After qualifying through the Graduate Aptitude Test in Engineering (GATE), candidates join the services of WBSEDCL at the post of Assistant Engineer (AE).
+Induction training is conducted at Vidyut Bhavan in Bidhannagar, Kolkata, in their respective disciplines.
+From the first day of appointment, officers are entitled to receive full salary and associated benefits.
+Following the completion of induction training, Assistant Engineers are posted at various customer care centres and divisional offices across the state.
+The probation period for Assistant Engineers is two years.